 - Don’t over-expose.
 We recommend that you don’t post your phone number, email address or physical location.
 Don’t intrude on the privacy of others, or reveal their phone number, email address or physical location.
 Don’t include any personal information about children under 18.

-- Remember, Amazon Studios is producing commercial movies, so focus on the story's prospects as a major motion picture.
+- Remember, Amazon Studios is producing commercial movies and original series, so focus on the story's prospects as a professionally-produced work.